 - Your baby may have seizures or breathing difficulties

-- In some severe cases, babies could drown
+- In some severe cases, there could be water birth drowning where babies could drown

 Is a water birth right for you?

-To determine if a water birth is the right choice for you and your baby, make sure that:
+To determine if water birth is a right choice for you and your baby, make sure that:

 - You’re between the ages of 17 and 35

 - You have not experienced labor complications in the past like preeclampsia